-Throughout 2022, b-on - the FCCN Unit's service that guarantees unlimited access to scientific knowledge - recorded a growth in the number of downloads and in the statistics referring to open access publishing.
+Throughout 2022, b-on – a FCCN service that guarantees unlimited access to scientific knowledge – recorded growth in the number of downloads and statistics regarding open access publications.

-During 2022, b-on ensured this access to 64 institutions, which represent a total universe of 420 thousand potential users.
-Throughout the year, a total of 19.5 million downloads were made, a figure that represents an increase of 12.5% compared to the previous year.
+In 2022, b-on provided this access to 64 institutions, representing a total of 420,000 potential users.
+Throughout the year, a total of 19.5 million downloads were made, a 12.5% increase compared to the previous year.

-On the other hand, 2022 was the first year of a new cycle of contracts signed by b-on for the supply of scientific content.
-In total, the contracts signed with 16 publishers and content providers ensured access to more than 90,000 titles, among journals, conference proceedings and e-books.
+On the other hand, 2022 marked the first year of a new cycle of contracts signed by b-on for the provision of scientific content.
+In total, the contracts signed with 16 publishers and content providers guaranteed access to more than 90,000 titles, including journals, conference proceedings, and e-books.

 What about open access?

-The implementation of open access principles and good practices has been one of the priorities for b-on.
-In this sense, 13 of the contracts negotiated by b-on for the triennium 2022-2024 offer a new possibility to authors from member institutions: the possibility of publishing their articles in open access in these publishers, under what are called transformative agreements.
+Implementing open access principles and best practices has been a priority for b-on.
+To this end, 13 of the contracts negotiated by b-on for the 2022-2024 triennium offer a new opportunity to authors from participating institutions: the ability to publish their articles open access with these publishers, under what are known as transformative agreements.

-In 2022, 2120 open access articles were published under these agreements, with the vast majority (94%) being published in hybrid journals at no charge to the authors.
-The remaining publications were in open access journals whose publication fees include discounts negotiated by b-on.
+In 2022, 2,120 open access articles were published under these agreements, with the vast majority (94%) being published in hybrid journals at no cost to authors.
+The remaining publications were in open access journals whose publishing fees include discounts negotiated by b-on.

-Also noteworthy is the fact that 96% of the articles published under these conditions were produced by authors affiliated with higher education institutions.
-Among the remainder, 3% were published by authors affiliated with Research & Development institutions and 1% affiliated with hospital institutions.
+It is also worth noting that 96% of the articles published under these conditions were produced by authors affiliated with higher education institutions.
+Of the remaining articles, 3% were published by authors affiliated with Research & Development institutions and 1% were affiliated with hospitals.

 To learn more about b-on, visit: https://www.b-on.pt